Just-A-Pixel/cube-assignment/README.md

 ### Limitations
 1. The Dog API sometimes throws a 404 when searching for a random image.
 In that case the 'alt' text is shown ("Image of a random dog").
+2. When the list reaches the end and a new iteration starts, the card in the older and newer list may get highlighted at once due to having the same ID.
+In a real world scenario, pagination will be handled at the backend and this issue won't occur.
+In this project, there is no way to tell if the pagination limit has been reached except hardcoding the value, which is not scalable.
+This is why the list starts from beginning instead.
 ### Screenshots

 <img width="1916" alt="image" src="https://github.com/Just-A-Pixel/cube-assignment/assets/58350132/cc34940b-132c-4b0c-a650-6fbb552034c7">